nespinoza/mc-spam/README.md

 # mc-spam

-MC-SPAM (Monte-Carlo Synthetic-Photometry/Atmosphere-Model) is an algorithm to generate limb-darkening coefficients from models that are comparable to photometry according to the formalism described in Espinoza & Jordan (2015), which improves the original SPAM algorithm proposed by Howarth (2011) by taking in consideration the uncertainty on the stellar and transit parameters of the system under analysis.
+MC-SPAM (Monte-Carlo Synthetic-Photometry/Atmosphere-Model) is an algorithm to generate limb-darkening coefficients from models that are comparable to transit photometry according to the formalism described in Espinoza & Jordan (2015), which improves the original SPAM algorithm proposed by Howarth (2011) by taking in consideration the uncertainty on the stellar and transit parameters of the system under analysis.